-I was escorted to the bar with a stretched line of wooden stools curated for guest seating.
-While waiting to fill out some paperwork, I was handed a refreshing glass of fresh lemonade as a welcome drink.
+I was escorted to the bar with a stretched line of wooden stools for guest seating.
+While waiting to fill out some paperwork, I was handed a refreshing glass of lemonade as a welcome drink.

 A copy of my ID was made, signatures were exchanged, and the keys to my private chalet were handed to me!